 The mission of the New York Literary Club at McGhee NYU, sponsored by the McGhee Bachelor’s Degree Program for adults and by SCPS at New York University is to create a fun, inclusive, and stimulating atmosphere, where NYU students of all majors share their love of literature, and improve their own reading and writing at literary readings, symposia, colloquia, conferences, discussion and conversation that cross disciplines and reach out to the global community.
-The Club's Readers Theatre also sponsors philanthropic literary readings and oral interpretation performances to benefit disaster victims, or people in hospitals, nursing homes, and hospices.
-Most importantly, The New York Literary Club at McGhee provides an opportunity and venue for student publication of research papers, critical essays, memoirs, poetry, in three established multidisciplinary online journals on the NYU server, which have international exposure because of their top billing on Google.
+The Club's Readers Theatre also sponsors philanthropic literary readings and oral interpretation performances to benefit disaster victims, or people in hospitals, nursing homes, senior centers, and hospices.
+The New York Literary Club at McGhee provides an opportunity and venue for student publication of research papers, critical essays, memoirs, poetry, in three established multidisciplinary online journals on the NYU server, which have international exposure because of their top billing on Google.
 These journals permit students’ writing to be published along with the research of MD/PhDs, and the work of professional writers.
-We also have films of our events and our digital literary review at http://www.nyu.edu/classes/litfilm

 In addition to these events, The New York Literary Club welcomes student submissions of critical and personal essays, poetry, narrative, for our new digital literary review.

 NYU students, faculty, and outside authors and professors are encouraged to submit both expository and creative writing for publication in the following international online journals that are copyrighted, on-going, and permanent on the NYU server.
 Submit to email@example.com any time in any format, as long as it is proofread, for immediate, international exposure.

 EvergreenEnergy for Health, Humanities, Fitness, and the Environment 2005-2014